JHGuitarFreak/UQM-MegaMod-Archived/README.md

 ## Windows Installation

-Place the "UrQuanMasters.exe" in the root folder of your UQM-HD installation.
+Place the "UrQuanMasters.exe" in the root folder of your UQM Classic or HD installation.

 ## MacOS X Installation